 Tin Free Steel

-Tin free steel (TFS) is an electrolytic chrome plated steel consisting of a thin layer of chromium and a layer of chromium oxide deposited on a cold rolled steel base (black plate steel) which gives it a beautiful, lustrous metallic finish on both sides.
+Tin free steel (TFS) is an electrolytic chromium plated steel consisting of a thin layer of chromium and a layer of chromium oxide deposited on a cold rolled sheet steel base (black plate) which gives it a beautiful, lustrous metallic finish on both sides.
 It is also known as electrolytic chromium coated steel (ECCS).
-TFS offers outstanding corrosion resistance, lacquer adhesion as well as printability.
-It is an economical and high quality replacement for tinplate.
-It is not suitable for soldering and can only be used for welding after edge cleaning.
-ECCS must be lacquered on both surfaces.
+Chromium coating has primarily been developed as an economical and high quality alternative to the tinplate.
+TFS excels tinplate in paintability, paint adhesion, and economy.
+Steel producers introduced TFS in 1965.

 Features of tin free steel

-- Since the hardness of chrome is higher than that of tin, TFS is more resistant to the cutting than electrolytic tinplate and this exposes the dies to higher wear.
-Consequently, lubrication is needed during cutting operations
+TFS does not provide sacrificial protection like tinplate.
+Due precautions are to be taken not to cause scratches on the surface of TFS after it is formed into cans and painted.
+Further, since the hardness of chrome is higher than that of tin, TFS is more resistant to the cutting than electrolytic tinplate and this exposes the dies to higher wear.
+As a result, lubrication is needed during cutting operations.

-The base steel is continuously cast and aluminum killed.
+The TFS is specified as per the steel base, extent of tempering, annealing method, coating weights, and the surface finish.
+The base steel which is used for TFS is continuously cast and aluminum killed.
 The base steel can be single reduced or double reduced.
 The base steels are of the following three types.

 TFS is produced in the following surface finishes.